json-schema-org/vocab-database/database.md

       "maxLength" : 2
 …
 ```
-The first argument for this function is the object to be described.
+The first argument for this function is the name of the object to be described.
 The second one is schema name and is optional.
-`describe_schema()` function also takes in column name as optional argument.
+`describe()` function also takes in column name as optional argument.
 If a column name is passed,  the schema for that column alone is generated.
+Only table, view, or type can be described, not other types.

-#### Describe a column in table/view
+##### Describe a column in table/view
-It is possible to restrict the JSON schema to be generated to a single column, by specifying the column name (optional parameter) in call to `describe_schema()`.
+It is possible to restrict the JSON schema to be generated to a single column, by specifying the column name (optional parameter) in call to `describe()`.

 ```
 SELECT dbms_json_schema.describe('EMPLOYEES', 'HR', 'JOB_ID') FROM dual;